Cooba Solar Project

 The site is located within the Campaspe local government area.
 The wider site is approximately 1147 hectares of mostly cleared farmland, with solar farm infrastructure occupying 665 hectares of the site.
 The land is owned by a single landowner and, has been secured through an option to lease.

-Once the project is approved it is expected to be operational from 2027 with a 30-year project life.
+Once approved, the project is expected to be operational from 2027 with a 30-year project life.

 The greatest challenge for selecting where to develop new solar farms is identifying areas within the electricity grid with available capacity to connect.
 Once an area of the grid has been identified with capacity, planning experts assess the viability of the area based on various opportunities and constraints such as ecology, transport arrangements, landscape value, cultural heritage significance, agricultural land value, hazards, amenity impacts, etc.